Arizona's Big-City Destination

 The renowned Heard Museum (2301 N. Central Ave.) highlights Native American culture and art.
 With audiovisual guides and interactive exhibits, you can develop a greater appreciation for the region’s culture.
 You can even step inside a traditional Navajo hogan and think about how different it is from your own home.

-Continue your time-traveling at the Center for Archaeology & Society: Deer Valley Petroglyph Preserve (3711 W. Deer Valley Rd.), a 30-minute drive to the Hedgpeth Hills, to see firsthand examples of Native American heritage.
+Continue time-traveling during your vacation by visiting the Deer Valley Petroglyph Preserve (3711 W. Deer Valley Rd.), a 30-minute drive to the Hedgpeth Hills, to see firsthand examples of Native American heritage.
 More than 1,500 petroglyphs, or carved symbols, cover the black basalt boulders.
 Walk the quarter-mile Petroglyph Trail, visit the museum to learn about the people and culture behind the petroglyphs or just enjoy the scenery.
 You may even see roadrunners and coyotes (not necessarily giving chase).

 The nearby Pioneer Arizona Living History Museum (3901 W. Pioneer Rd.) adds to the state’s story with a pioneer village from the late 19th century.
 Costumed interpreters fill the old buildings—complete with an opera house, blacksmith shop and jail—with new life by reenacting historical events.